-Let’s put an end to the question that naturally arises in the mind of climbing enthusiasts, i.e. What is the weather on Mount Kilimanjaro?
+Let’s put an end to the question that naturally arises in the mind of climbing enthusiasts, i.e. What Is The weather On Mount Kilimanjaro?
 Because of the mountain’s high elevation, Kilimanjaro creates weather and microclimates of its own.

 This is thanks to the varying vegetation and climatic zones on the various segments of the mountain.
 Putting an exact finger on Mount Kilimanjaro Weather is difficult as it remains unpredictable because of the different weather patterns of each climatic zone.